xkelly27/SOD-TK/README.md

-# UCOL OneDrive Data Management Toolkit | University of Denver
+# 🛠 UCOL OneDrive Data Management Toolkit

 ## Description

-This toolkit is intended to ease data management on the OneDrive Ucol_data-g shared library.
+This toolkit is intended to ease data management on the OneDrive Ucol_data-g shared library for the University of Denver.

 ## Usage